-Step 1.
-Dramatically increase common equity capital, substantially reducing the chance of bailouts The plan requires the largest banks to issue common equity equal to 23.5 percent of risk-weighted assets, with a corresponding leverage ratio of 15 percent.
+• Step 1.
+Dramatically increase common equity capital, substantially reducing the chance of a bailout

+The Plan requires the largest banks to issue common equity equal to 23.5 percent of risk-weighted assets, with a corresponding leverage ratio of 15 percent.
 This level of capital maximizes the net benefits to society from higher capital levels.
-This first step substantially reduces the chance of public bailouts relative to current regulations from 67 percent to 39 percent.
-This substantial improvement in safety comes at a relatively low cost of gross domestic product (GDP).
+This first step substantially reduces the chance of a public bailout relative to current regulations from 67 percent to 39 percent.
+This substantial improvement in safety comes with net benefits.

-Step 2.
+• Step 2.
 Call on the U.S. Treasury Secretary to certify that individual large banks are no longer systemically important or else subject those banks to extraordinary increases in capital requirements, leading many to fundamentally restructure themselves

-Once the new 23.5 percent capital standard has been implemented, the plan calls on the U.S. Treasury Secretary to certify that individual large banks are no longer systemically important.
-The plan gives the Treasury discretion in making this determination so that it can rely on the best information and analysis available.
-If the Treasury refuses to certify a large bank as no longer systemically important, that bank will automatically face increasing common equity capital requirements, an additional 5 percent of risk-weighted assets per year.
-The bank's capital requirements will continue increasing either until the Treasury certifies it as no longer systemically important or until the bank's capital reaches 38 percent, the level of capital that reduces the 100-year chance of a crisis to 9 percent.
+Once the new 23.5 percent capital standard has been implemented, the Plan calls on the U.S. Treasury Secretary to certify that individual large banks are no longer systemically important.
+The Plan gives the Treasury Secretary discretion in making this determination so that the Secretary can rely on the best information and analysis available.
+If the Treasury Secretary refuses to certify a large bank as no longer systemically important, that bank will automatically face increasing common equity capital requirements, an additional 5 percent of risk-weighted assets per year.
+The bank's capital requirements will continue increasing either until the Treasury Secretary certifies it as no longer systemically important or until the bank's capital reaches 38 percent, the level of capital that reduces the 100-year chance of a bailout to 9 percent.

 Step 2 is a critical step for ending TBTF.
 Under the current regulatory structure, there is no explicit timeline for ending TBTF and regulators never have to formally certify that they have addressed systemic risk.
 Instead, banks and designated nonbank financial firms under the current regime can continue to operate under their explicit or implicit status as TBTF institutions potentially indefinitely.
 The Minneapolis Plan reverses this approach and gives the Treasury Secretary a new responsibility, with a hard deadline.
-Within five years of implementation of the Minneapolis Plan, the Treasury either will certify that large banks are no longer TBTF or those banks will face extraordinary increases in equity capital requirements.
+Within five years of implementation of the Minneapolis Plan, the Treasury Secretary either will certify that large banks are no longer TBTF or those banks will face extraordinary increases in equity capital requirements.

 We believe that these automatic increases in capital requirements will lead banks to restructure themselves such that their failure will not pose the spillovers that they do today and thus will not lead to bailouts.
-We chose the capital level that reduces the probability of a bailout in OECD countries to the lowest level possible while keeping total costs below benefits.
+We chose the capital level that reduces the probability of a bailout in Organisation for Economic Co-operation and Development (OECD) countries to the lowest level possible while keeping total costs below benefits.
 This level of capital is appropriate for the largest banks that remain systemically important, as their failure alone could bring down the banking system.

 The only banks that could remain systemically important after the Minneapolis Plan has been fully implemented would have 38 percent common equity capital, with a risk of failure that is exceptionally low.
-Regulators have taken a similar approach with nuclear power plants: While not risk free, they are so highly regulated that the risks of failure are effectively minimized.
-Step 2 of the Minneapolis Plan reduces the chance of future bailouts to as low as 9 percent over 100 years.
+Regulators have taken a similar approach with nuclear power plants: While not risk-free, they are so highly regulated that the risks of failure are effectively minimized.
+Step 2 of the Minneapolis Plan reduces the chance of a future bailout to 9 percent over 100 years.

-Step 3.
+• Step 3.
 Prevent future TBTF problems in the shadow financial sector through a shadow banking tax on leverage